Fsivri-cpu/strivex-websocket--/README.md

-# Relevance AI WebSocket + Webhook Backend
+# Relevance AI WebSocket + FastAPI (Streaming/Polling) Backend

-A real-time WebSocket backend with Webhook support for integrating with Relevance AI, built with Node.js, Express, and Socket.IO.
+A real-time WebSocket backend for integrating with Relevance AI, built with Node.js, Express, Socket.IO, and FastAPI.
+Supports both streaming responses (word-by-word) with automatic fallback to polling when streaming is disabled.

 ## Features

 - Express web server with WebSocket support via Socket.IO
-- Real-time communication with Relevance AI via Webhook callbacks
+- Python FastAPI microservice for interacting with Relevance AI
-- Secure environment variable configuration
+- Real-time streaming responses (when enabled in Relevance AI)
+- Automatic fallback to polling when streaming is not available
+- Simple architecture with minimal dependencies
 - CORS support for frontend integration
 - Error handling and logging
-- Test page for WebSocket and API integration

 ## Prerequisites

-- Node.js (v14 or higher)
+- Node.js (v18 or higher)
+- Python 3.8+ with pip
 - npm or yarn
 - Relevance AI API key